New Social Security Agreement with India (Not yet in force)

 The Agreement with India is Australia’s 30th social security agreement.

-The Agreement is expected to commence on 1 July 2015, subject to completion of all treaty, legislative and administrative processes in both countries.
+The Agreement will commence when all treaty, legislative and administrative processes are completed in both countries.

 - Social Security Agreement between Australia and India (English and Hindi version)